clivekahn/librealsense/doc/installation.md

 4. Prepare Video4Linux Backend
 5. Troubleshoot Installation Errors

 **Note:** Due to the USB 3.0 translation layer between native hardware and virtual machine, the *librealsense* team does not support installation in a VM.
-If you do choose to install in a VM, we recommend using VMware Workstation Player, and not Oracle VirtualBox for proper emulation of the USB3 controller.
+If you do choose to install in a VM, we recommend using the VMware Workstation Player and not the Oracle VirtualBox for proper emulation of the USB3 controller.

 ## 3rd-Party Dependencies

-**Note:** On Ubuntu 16.04 LTS, make sure you have git and cmake installed:
+On Ubuntu 16.04 LTS, make sure you have *git* and *cmake* installed.
-* `sudo apt-get install git cmake`
+If not, install them using: `sudo apt-get install git cmake`

 **Important:** Several scripts used below invoke `wget, git, add-apt-repository` which may be blocked by router settings or a firewall.
 Infrequently, *apt-get mirrors or repositories* may also timeout.
 For *librealsense* users behind an enterprise firewall, configuring the system-wide Ubuntu proxy generally resolves most timeout issues.

 ## Update Ubuntu to the latest stable version
-1. Update Ubuntu distribution, including getting the latest stable kernel:
+1. Update Ubuntu distribution, including getting the latest stable kernel using:
-* `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`<br />
+ `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`<br />

 **Note:** On stock Ubuntu 14 LTS systems with Kernel prior to 4.4.0-04 the basic *apt-get upgrade* command is not sufficient to upgrade the distribution to the latest recommended baseline.
 On these systems use: `sudo apt-get install --install-recommends linux-generic-lts-xenial xserver-xorg-core-lts-xenial xserver-xorg-lts-xenial xserver-xorg-video-all-lts-xenial xserver-xorg-input-all-lts-xenial libwayland-egl1-mesa-lts-xenial `<br />

-2. Check the kernel version using: `uname -r` and note, for the next step, the exact Kernel version being installed (4.4.0-XX or 4.8.0-XX).
+2. Use: `uname -r` to check the kernel version.
+**Note:** The exact Kernel version installed (4.4.0-XX or 4.8.0-XX) is required in the next step.

-3. To enforce the correct kernel selection run: `sudo update-grub && sudo reboot` to update the OS Boot Menu and reboot . <br />
+3. To enforce the correct kernel selection run:
+`sudo update-grub && sudo reboot` - this updates the OS Boot Menu and reboots the computer. <br />

+4. During the reboot:

-When rebooting, interrupt the boot process at Grub2 Boot Menu -> "Advanced Options for Ubuntu" and select the kernel version installed in the previous step.
+    4.1 Interrupt the boot process at *Grub2 Boot Menu -> "Advanced Options for Ubuntu"* and

+    4.2 Select the kernel version installed in the previous step.

-4. Complete the boot and login.
+5. Let the boot complete and login.

-5. Use: `uname -r` to verify that the required kernel version (4.4.0-79 or 4.8.0-54 as of June 17th 2017) is in place.
+6. Use: `uname -r` to verify that the required kernel version (4.4.0-79 or 4.8.0-54 as of June 17th 2017) is in place.

 ## Install *librealsense*
 1. Install the packages required for *librealsense* build:

-    1.1 Install *libusb-1.0*, *pkg-config* and *libgtk-3*:
+    1.1 Install *libusb-1.0*, *pkg-config* and *libgtk-3* using:
-    * `sudo apt-get install libusb-1.0-0-dev pkg-config libgtk-3-dev`.
+    `sudo apt-get install libusb-1.0-0-dev pkg-config libgtk-3-dev`

-    1.2 *glfw3* and *gtk*
+    1.2 **glfw3** and **gtk**
     **Note:** *glfw3* and *gtk* are required only if you plan to build the example code and not for the *librealsense* core library.

     **glfw3**: